michael2012z/BitBible/markdown/Etheridge/files/2Tim.md

 21. If a man then purify himself from these, he will be a pure vessel unto honour, fitted for the use of his Lord, and prepared for every good work.

-22. From all the lusts of youth escape; and pursueOr, run after. after righteousness, and faith, and charity, and peace, with them who call upon the Lord with a pure heart.
+22. From all the lusts of youth escape; and pursue

-23. From foolish controversies which are without instruction withdraw; for thou knowest that they beget strifes.Fightings.
+23. From foolish controversies which are without instruction withdraw; for thou knowest that they beget strifes.

-24. But a servant of the Lord oweth not to strive,Fight. but to be gentle towards every man, and teaching, and long-suffering,
+24. But a servant of the Lord oweth not to strive,

 25. that he may instruct them who would contend against him with meekness, if by any means Aloha may give them conversion, and they may acknowledge the truth,